muzammilali28/Undergard-Assignments/README.md

 4. After installing, Press (Windows + S) and type "Visual Studio 2013" and Open it.<br>
 5. Now go back to your Extracted Files Folder and To get the Product Key hover to "UltKey.txt" and Copy the Key from there.<br>
 6. Open the Image "VS2013-Enter-Key.jpg" and follow the instructions there to register the Product Key.<br><br>
-<pre>Disconnect you internet (Wifi / LAN cabel) first and the register the key to avoid any errors / bugs after reconnect your internet after</pre>
+<pre>Disconnect you internet (Wifi / LAN) first then register the key to avoid any errors/bugs after reconnect your internet after</pre>